What is Peer Health Advocates?

 How can you become a volunteer?

 Becoming a volunteer is a two-step process.
-The first step is to complete an application online during the open application period (see below) to indicate your interst in joining PHA.
+The first step is to complete an application online during the open application period (see below) to indicate your interst.
 Note: Applications submitted outside of the open application period will not be processed.
-After review of your application, you will receive an email regarding your status in joining.
-Once approved, the next step is to then enroll in the training course (H349: Peer Helper Skills) during or prior to your first term with PHA.
+After review of your application and successfully passing a reference check, you will receive an email regarding your status.
+Once approved, the next step is to enroll in or audit the training course (H349: Peer Helper Skills) during or prior to your first term with PHA.

 Online applications will be processed ONLY during the following times: